CTUAvastLab/Mill.jl/docs/src/manual/leaf_data.md

 Mill.string_start_code()
 ```

-`NGramMatrix` implements an efficient left-multiplication and thus can be used in `ArrayNode`:
+`NGramMatrix` behaves like a matrix, implements an efficient left-multiplication and thus can be used in `ArrayNode`:

 ```@repl leafs
+hosts_ngrams::AbstractMatrix{Int64}
 host_node = ArrayNode(hosts_ngrams)
 ```